What is Content Creation? A Beginner’s Guide

 • Shoppable posts: Clickable posts that let users purchase without leaving the platform.

-Best use case: Engagement, data collection, and creating personalized experiences.
+Best use case: Engagement, data collection, audience research, and creating personalized experiences that double as list-building tools.

 The clearer you are about what you want to achieve, the easier it becomes to develop a content plan that supports your long-term goals.
 Below are practical content creation tips to help you stay consistent and build a simple content strategy you can follow: